Karamveer200/decentralized-storage/systemdesign.md

 ## Overview

 The decentralized file storage system leverages blockchain technology to offer a secure, transparent, and decentralized solution for storing and managing files.
 By utilizing the Ethereum blockchain, the system ensures data integrity, security, and access control while providing a distributed framework that eliminates single points of failure.
-The core functionality revolves around enabling users to upload, store, retrieve, and manage their files across a network of decentralized nodes.
+The core functionality revolves around enabling users to upload, store, retrieve, and manage their files across a network of decentralized nodes while also providing incentives to the nodes to provide storage.
 Blockchain plays a pivotal role in achieving decentralization by storing metadata about files and transactions, handling node management, and ensuring secure and transparent interactions between users and storage nodes.

 ## Smart Contracts